Usheninte/idea_allbuying/portfolio.md

 <a href="https://htmlPoems.com"><img src="https://res.cloudinary.com/poetrique/image/upload/v1538028061/allbuy-i-ng/portfolio/htmlPoems_app.png" /></a>

 #### >> [LCU JamCityLive Festival '18](https://lcu-jamcitylive-fest18.netlify.com/)
-Jam City Live will carry out the 3rd Edition of the Lead City Jam City Festival of Music and Culture, in November 2018, partnering with the prestigious Lead City University, Ibadan and Roc World Consulting Services LTD.
+Jam City Live will carry out the 3rd Edition of the Lead City Jam City Festival of Music and Culture, in November 2018, partnering with the prestigious Lead City University, Ibadan.

 This project was built as a React web app.